-However, the lighthouse's significance to Lønstrup and North Jutland is so great that the Municipality of Hjørring in 2019 has ordered a relocation of the lighthouse, so that in the years ahead you can still enjoy an excursion to Rubjerg Knude and the view from the top of the lighthouse in the years to come.
+However, the lighthouse's importance for Lønstrup and North Jutland is so great that Hjørring Municipality ordered a relocation of the lighthouse in 2019, so that you can also enjoy an excursion to Rubjerg Knude and the view from the top of the lighthouse in the years to come.

 See the wild sanding and fabulous views of Rubjerg Knude:

 Relocation of Rubjerg Knude Lighthouse in 2019

 For a long time it has been discussed whether Rubjerg Knude Lighthouse should be moved or allowed to crash into the sea.
 There have been disagreements, but at the end of 2018 it was finally decided to move the lighthouse 60-80 meters into the landscape, so that the lighthouse can act as excursion destinations and tourist magnet for the area for many years to come.

 In May 2019, it was decided that the local mason Kjeld Pedersen was to move the lighthouse.
 A task the mason have never done before:

 - I might as well say it as it is.
 I've never tried to move a lighthouse before, but I know I've got the best people to help me, the mason has told a local newspaper.

 Until August 14, 2019, the Rubjerg Knude Lighthouse was open to the public at its original location.
 After that, the area was blocked off, and in week 43 the Mason's team is moving the lighthouse 60-80 meters further into the landscape.